top of page

 The verb 'dissipate' has its origins in Latin, specifically from the word 'dissipare,' which means 'to scatter' or 'to disperse.'
 It is formed by combining 'dis,' indicating separation or scattering, and 'supare,' meaning 'to throw.'
 In Latin, 'dissipare' was used to describe the act of scattering something in various directions, much like throwing objects into the wind.
 As the term found its way into English, it retained this fundamental meaning but broadened to describe the action of causing something to disperse or disappear, often gradually or over time.
 The etymology of 'dissipate' underscores the concept of scattering or dispersing, emphasizing the idea of something gradually spreading out and dissipating until it is no longer concentrated or visible.

-Quiz: Find the meaning of the verb dissipate:
+Find the correct meaning of the verb dissipate:

 Try Again!